KaylaLawson/Foto-Finder/README.md

 * HTML
 * CSS
 * Vanilla Javascript
 This project relied heavily on JavaScript.
 Created UI with a limited amount of HTML.
-This was styled with CSS and is esponsive for large screens and mobile.
+This was styled with CSS and is responsive for large screens and mobile.

 ## Project requirements:
-Build an idea generator to create photo cards that can be stored, deleted, and favorited.
-With each photo card being displayed in cards on the webpage, you have the ability to edit after you save an idea which gives the user the ability to change the original content.
+Build an photo generator to create photo cards that can be stored, deleted, and favorited.
+With each photo card being displayed in cards on the webpage, you have the ability to edit after you save a card which gives the user the ability to change the original content.

 ## Goals:
-Provide a fluid and responsive client-side interface which relies on JavaScript, specifically localStorage, to persist ideas between sessions.
+Provide a fluid and responsive client-side interface which relies on JavaScript, specifically localStorage, to persist photos between sessions.
 * Build a responsive client-side application.
 * Implement client-side data persistence using localStorage.
 * Iterate over dom elements in order to filter what is being displayed.